Efficient Tensor Completion Algorithms for Highly Oscillatory Operators: Numerical Experiments

 Next, we examine the convergence of the completion algorithms.
-We first consider an example of $n=4096$ ($L=10$) using the low-rank matrix completion with rank $r=100$ or $200$, and the ALS-based and gradient-based butterfly completion \cref{alg:ALS_BF} and \cref{alg:ADAM_BF} with rank $r=12$.
-Note that the QTT completion algorithm is not considered as the full QTT rank will yield the algorithm prohibitively expensive.
-The number of observed entries is empirically set to $|\Omega|=84n\log n$ for training and $|\Omega_{\mathrm{test}}|=12n\log n$ for testing.
+We first consider an example of $n=4096$ ($L=10$) using the ALS-based (\cref{alg:ALS_BF}) and gradient-based (\cref{alg:ADAM_BF}) and ADF-based (\cref{alg:butterfly-adf}) butterfly completion with rank $r=12$ (the actual butterfly rank is 10 with tolerance $\epsilon=10^{-3}$).
+Note that the QTT completion algorithm is not considered as the full QTT rank will yield the algorithm prohibitively expensive (see later discussion of \cref{fig:cc_Radon} and \cref{fig:error_nnz_rank}(b) for more detail).
+The number of observed entries is empirically set to $|\Omega|=7rn\log n$ for training and $|\Omega_{\mathrm{test}}|=n\log n$ for testing.
+As the reference, we also tested the low-rank matrix completion with rank $r=100$ or $200$, but using the same $|\Omega|$ as butterfly completion.
 The convergence history for the training and test errors are shown in \cref{fig:convergence_Radon}.
-We set max iterations $t_{max}=20$ for all the ALS-based algorithms and $t_{max}=60$ for the gradient-based algorithm.
-As expected, the low-rank matrix completion algorithms do not converge.
-In contrast, the butterfly completion algorithms converge with a small rank $r=12$.
-Specially, the ALS-based butterfly algorithm converges in 16 iterations, while the gradient-based butterfly algorithm takes more than 60 iterations to converge.
+We set max iterations $t_{max}=20$ for all the ALS-based and ADF-based algorithms and $t_{max}=60$ for the gradient-based algorithm.
+As expected, the low-rank matrix completion algorithms do not converge due to both insufficient numbers of $r$ and $|\Omega|$.
+In contrast, the butterfly completion algorithms converge with a small rank estimate $r=12$.
+Specially, the ALS-based butterfly algorithm converges in 16 iterations, and the ADF-based butterfly algorithm is slightly worse, while the gradient-based butterfly algorithm takes more than 60 iterations to converge.